The Orchards Association , Inc.

 Architectural Committee

-Where can we find the Covenants?
-Every Orchards homeowner should receive a copy of the Covenants from their real estate agent when the home is purchased.
-Whether a copy was received or not, the Covenants are recorded in the Land Records of Baltimore City and are binding on Orchards residents.
-If you need a copy, please contact a Committee member, or log into the private access area of this site.
+The covenants also are recorded in the Land Records of Baltimore City and are binding on Orchards residents.
+If you need a copy, please contact a committee member or log into the private access area of this site.

-What requires Architectural Committee approval?
-It is impossible to fairly summarize the Covenants in a few sentences.
-As a rule of thumb, however, the Covenants grant the Association broad discretion over any modifications or additions to the exterior of the property.
-Common modifications or additions requiring approval include paint colors, fences, roof work, additions, sheds, playhouses, swing sets, satellite dishes or other structures.
-The Covenants also provide numerous setback and ‘free space’ restrictions that govern how close to property lines structures may be.
-Seek approval for any project that might impact the exterior appearance of your property BEFORE signing any contracts or performing any work.
+What requires the committee’s approval?
+It’s impossible to fairly summarize the covenants in a few sentences.
+As a rule of thumb, however, they grant the association broad discretion over any modifications or additions to the exterior of the property.
+Common modifications or additions requiring approval include paint colors, fences, roof and gutter replacements, additions, sheds, playhouses, and swing sets.

-What is the approval process?
-Please submit an application - The Orchards Association - Architectural Review Application updated May 5, 2018.pdf - concerning your proposal.
+Then submit an application The Orchards Association - Architectural Review Application updated May 5, 2018.pdf concerning your proposal.
 If you should have any questions, please contact orchardsassociation@gmail.com.
-Plans requiring approval must be submitted in writing, with a sufficient description or sample of colors, materials and specifications to allow meaningful evaluation.
-A site inspection by a Committee member may be necessary.
-All necessary City permits are the responsibility of the homeowner.
-The length of time for approval varies, so please provide as much advance notice of a proposal as possible.
-Any deviation from an approved plan requires a new submission to and approval from the Committee before any work commences.
-A written record of projects, approved or rejected, is maintained by the Committee.
+Plans requiring approval must be submitted in writing, with a sufficient description or sample of colors, materials, and specifications.
+A site inspection by a committee member may be necessary.
+The length of time for approval varies, but we will acknowledge that we’ve received your submission within seven days.

 The Orchards Association, Inc.